 At Purcellville Baptist, we think church should be your best day of the week!
 You will find our services are energetic and upbeat.
-Our worship experience involves modern praise and worship songs followed by a Bible-centered teaching.
+Our worship experience involves modern praise and worship songs followed by Bible-centered teaching.
 As a community church, we welcome people from all walks of life to join us.
 Church is a time to come together with believers, be challenged, encouraged and equipped through God’s word.
-We know being new is sometimes intimidating, but at PBC, it is our desire that you feel welcomed from the start!
+We know being new is sometimes intimidating, but at PBC, it is our desire that you feel welcomed from your first visit!

 Your First Visit

 As you arrive, you will be warmly greeted as you enter our building.
 If you have children, look to the left where you can check them into our vibrant and safe children’s ministry.
 You can then move towards our sanctuary where our worship experience lasts for about an hour.
-We encourage you to come early, hang out and grab a cup of coffee at our refreshment table outside in the parking lot.
+We encourage you to come early, hang out and grab a cup of coffee at our refreshment table.
 We can’t wait to meet you!
 By the way, at Purcellville Baptist, we want you to feel comfortable.
 There is no dress code, you are welcome to come as you are.

-Our Mission is to Lead people to: know God, find freedom, discover purpose, and make a difference in the community and the world.
+Help people to know God, find freedom, discover purpose, and make a difference.

 Join Us Sunday!